krrishexe/DSA/Javascript/IMPORTANT_NOTES.md

 21). .createRoot() method flushes all the HTML,JSX code to the VDOM and then it compares it with the realDOM.

 22).
 React Fiber Architecture works on scheduling bascially to improve performance.

+23). useRef hook gives you the reference of any HTML tag and it must be stored inside any variable.

+24). useCallback hook memoizes or optimizes your application.